hiowenluke/noapi/examples/04-preprocess-query-with-aha/readme.md

-2. Open an api file such as ./api/bill/form/crud.js, see the test url(s) like below:
+2. Open the api files in ./api directory, see the test url(s) like below:

 [http://localhost:3000/bill/form/crud?formname=trader]()